for Veterans and the Public

 HIV and injection drug use

-Sharing a needle or any equipment when injecting drugs is dangerous for you and for the people you are sharing with.
+Sharing a needle or any equipment when injecting drugs is dangerous for you and for your sharing partners.
 They could get HIV from you, and you could get another disease, such as hepatitis, from them.

-Because of the dangers of injection drug use, the best way to lower your risk is to stop injecting drugs and to enter and complete a substance abuse treatment plan.
-You can talk to your health care provider about this.
+Because of the dangers of injection drug use, the best way to lower your risk is to stop injecting drugs.
+If you need help to stop using drugs, please talk to your VA provider or visit maketheconnection.net

 If you do inject drugs, follow these reminders: